Tylastin/CarND-Advanced-Lane-Lines/writeup.md

 **Advanced Lane Finding Project**

+The goal of this project is to create a pipeline that detects lane lines in road images.

-The goals / steps of this project are the following:
+The steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.